Jeffrey Meek: Acting roles

 Having performed in over 100 plays and musicals, he played Stanley Kowalski in A Streetcar Named Desire, at the Tony Award-winning, South Coast Repertory Theatre, Jim Morrison, in the Doors musical, Celebration of the Lizard, produced by Doors co-founder and keyboardist, Ray Manzarek, at the San Diego Repertory Theatre and the title role in Shakespeare's Coriolanus.
 He also played the lead role of Markus, in the west coast première of Rob Ackerman's dark comedy, Table Top, at the Laguna Playhouse and, most recently, starred as Mack the Knife, in San Diego Repertory's production of The Threepenny Opera.
 He has received two Dramalogue Awards.

 At the University of California, Irvine he played Hoss in Sam Shepard's The Tooth of Crime, and the title role in Shakespeare's Coriolanus, both directed by Keith Fowler.
 He has studied acting with Ivanna Chubbuck and Cameron Thor.

 He has also been writing for most of his 30-year career.
 He co-wrote the Bobby Darin biographical film Beyond the Sea, starring Kevin Spacey and Kate Bosworth.

 Personal life

-During Meek's time in New York, he fronted a rock band, Crime which included Jaco Pastorius of Weather Report, Derf Scratch of the band Fear and John Densmore, the drummer of The Doors.
+During Meek's time in New York, he fronted a rock band, Crime which included Jaco Pastorius, Derf Scratch and John Densmore.

 He is an accomplished athlete.
 In addition to playing basketball and golf, he holds black belt grades in both taekwondo and Aikido.